buzzbombnc/webappdeploy_role/README.md

 Role Variables
 --------------

-The following variables must be provided:
+The following variables may be provided:

 | Variable         | Required | Description                                                    |
 |:-----------------|:--------:|:---------------------------------------------------------------|